aldivi/caland/CALANDv3_User_Guide_PDFsourcefile.md

 ## Usage

 The five R files (.r) located in the caland-3.0.0/ directory include (1) write\_caland\_inputs.r, (2) CALAND.r, (3) plot\_caland.r, (4) plot\_scen\_types.r, and (5) plot\_uncertainty.r, the first three of which are designed to be run in sequential order.
-However, for your [first test runs](#instructions-for-your-first-test-runs-with-caland) you can skip write\_caland\_inputs.r, as there are example input files in caland-3.0.0/inputs directory that were created for the Draft California 2030 Natural and Working Lands Climate Change Implementation Plan.
+However, for your <span style="color:blue">first test runs</span> you can skip write\_caland\_inputs.r, as there are example input files in caland-3.0.0/inputs directory that were created for the Draft California 2030 Natural and Working Lands Climate Change Implementation Plan.
 Each scenario that you want to model must be run individually using the functions in CALAND.r before proceeding to using plot_caland.r to compare individual scenarios and compute *changes* in carbon dynamics (increase or decrease) due to the effects of one scenario compared to another.
 Using plot_caland.r is essential for obtaining valid results; the outputs from CALAND.r are carbon emissions for individual scenarios, which are not reliable estimates of the carbon budget due to high uncertainty in the input data.
 Thus, CALAND is not intended to provide insight into whether the landscape is a net source or sink of carbon under a given scenario, but it is intended to quantify the change in carbon dynamics of a given scenario compared to a reference baseline scenario.
 The plot_caland.r file will produce graphics (.pdf) and data tables (.csv) for both individual scenario values and differences between scenarios.
 The individual scenario outputs are for diagnosing issues and understanding the model; while the differences between scenarios are the valid model results and the main purpose of CALAND.
 After using plot_caland.r, you can proceed to creating more detailed graphs using plot\_scen\_types.r or plot\_uncertainty.r.

 Each R file contains scripts (commands) that comprise the essential functions of CALAND.
 To run any of them you must make sure that the working directory is caland-3.0.0/ by typing the following: